beginwithit/beginwithit/README.md

 This is for everybody who wants to (re-)start with infomation technology - it doesn't matter if you are coming from a Linux, Mac or Windows background.

-The complete program is completely open source (as the technology used) and free as a beer.
+The complete program is completely open source (as the technologies used) and free as a beer.

 ## Contents